-Beginning in Vintage 2025, the Company's DSM/EE Portfolio shall include a DSM/EE Innovation Program.
-This Program will have an annual budget that shall not exceed \$1 million, which shall be utilized by the Company to test and evaluate new energy efficiency technologies and equipment and program designs in a rapid manner.

-The DSM/EE Innovation Program is not subject to Commission Rule R8-68.¶ b) The Company shall ensure that all tests, pilots, and projects included in the DSM/EE Innovation Program that directly involve customers are equitable and not unreasonably discriminatory.

-E) Beginning with the Company's projection of Vintage 2025 in its annual DSM/EE rider filing, the Company will provide an explanation of potential tests, projects or pilots that the Company will perform during the Vintage Year.
-The explanation shall describe each project, including the following details:

-1) The targeted customer class and purpose or learning objective of the project;¶

-2) The proposed metrics to be measured and evaluated;¶

-3) The estimated cost of the project;¶

-4) The proposed duration of the project; and ¶

-5) The potential number of customers involved in the project.¶

-The Company will file Notification with the Commission of the following:
+- 32. Beginning in Vintage 2025, the Company's DSM/EE Portfolio shall include an DSM/EE Innovation Program.
+This Program will have an annual budget that shall not exceed \$1 million, which shall be utilized by the Company to test and evaluate new energy efficiency technologies and equipment and program designs in a rapid manner. ¶ - a) The DSM/EE Innovation Program is not subject to Commission Rule R8-68.¶ - b) The Company shall ensure that all tests, pilots, and projects included in the DSM/EE Innovation Program that directly involve customers are equitable and not unreasonably discriminatory. - c) Beginning with the Company's projection of Vintage 2025 in its annual DSM/EE rider filing, the Company will provide an explanation of potential tests, projects or pilots that the Company will perform during the Vintage Year.
+The explanation shall describe each project, including the following details: ¶ - 1) The targeted customer class and purpose or learning objective of the project;¶ - 2) The proposed metrics to be measured and evaluated;¶ - 3) The estimated cost of the project;¶ - 4) The proposed duration of the project; and ¶ - 5) The potential number of customers involved in the project.¶ - d) The Company will file Notification with the Commission of the following:

-1) If the Company seeks to add or cancel any tests, pilots or projects to the DSM/EE Innovation Program for a particular Vintage Year. ¶

-2) If the forecasted cost of any test, pilot or project within a Vintage Year increase by more than 25%.¶

-During the course of the Vintage Year 2025, the Company will provide updates regarding the projects funded through the DSM/EE Innovation Program at least two meetings of the Collaborative.
+- 1) If the Company seeks to add or cancel any tests, pilots or projects to the DSM/EE Innovation Program for a particular Vintage Year. ¶ - 2) If the forecasted cost of any test, pilot or project within a Vintage Year increase by more than 25%.¶ - e) During the course of the Vintage Year 2025, the Company will provide updates regarding the projects funded through the DSM/EE Innovation Program at least two meetings of the Collaborative.¶ - f) Beginning with the Company's first applicable Annual DSM/EE Rider filing and in future annual DSM/EE Rider filings, the Company will provide a summary of the progress of the different projects included in the DSM/EE Innovation Program that will include the following:

-- f) Beginning with the Company's first applicable Annual DSM/EE Rider filing and in future annual DSM/EE Rider filings, the Company will provide a summary of the progress of the different projects included in the DSM/EE Innovation Program that will include the following:¶ - 1) The purpose or learning objective of the project;¶ - 2) The proposed metrics to be measured and evaluated;¶ - 3) The estimated cost of the project;¶ - 4) The proposed duration of the project; ¶ - 5) The potential number of customers involved in the project; and ¶ - 6) Any plans to utilize the results of the projects as the basis for future stand-alone DSM/EE pilots and programs.¶ - g) The DSM/EE Innovation Program will be considered a new energy efficiency program included in the Company's portfolio and prudently incurred costs will be reviewed and eligible for cost recovery through the annual DSM/EE Rider but will not be eligible for recovery of net lost revenues and PPI or PRI, because the program is not subject to cost effectiveness screening.¶ - Mhile the DSM/EE Innovation Program annual expenditures shall not exceed the annual vintage year budget of \$1 million dollars, the actual program expenditures will be reconciled as part of the reconciliation process for the vintage year in the Company's annual DSM/EE Rider filing.¶ - i) No direct costs associated with any tests, pilots, and projects included in the DSM/EE Innovation Program will be eligible for cost recovery through any means or mechanism beyond their inclusion within the Company's annual DSM/EE Rider.¶
+¶ - 1) The purpose or learning objective of the project;¶ - 2) The proposed metrics to be measured and evaluated; ¶ - 3) The estimated cost of the project;¶ - 4) The proposed duration of the project; ¶ - 5) The potential number of customers involved in the project; and ¶ - 6) Any plans to utilize the results of the projects as the basis for future stand-alone DSM/EE pilots and programs.¶ - g) The DSM/EE Innovation Program will be considered a new energy efficiency program included in the Company's portfolio and prudently incurred costs will be reviewed and eligible for cost recovery through the annual DSM/EE Rider but will not be eligible for recovery of net lost revenues and PPI or PRI, because the program is not subject to cost effectiveness screening.¶ - h) While the DSM/EE Innovation Program annual expenditures shall not exceed the annual vintage year budget of \$1 million dollars, the actual program expenditures will be reconciled as part of the reconciliation process for the vintage year in the Company's annual DSM/EE Rider filing.¶ - i) No direct costs associated with any tests, pilots, and projects included in the DSM/EE Innovation Program will be eligible for cost recovery through any means or mechanism beyond their inclusion within the Company's annual DSM/EE Rider.